EmilyYoung71415/StructuresAndAlgorithms-Code/docs/Blind75.md

-> The Blind 75 is a popular list of algorithm practice problems.
+> The Blind 75 is a popular list of algorithm practice problems.That cover the most common questions and question patterns asked within coding interviews

 ref: [neecode.blind75](https://neetcode.io/practice)